James4Ever0/notes/modification (vfx) from text.md

 ---
 title: video generation/modification (vfx) from text
 created: '2022-10-09T05:54:25.000Z'
-modified: '2023-02-05T13:54:57.517Z'
+modified: '2023-02-05T14:02:08.527Z'
 ---

 # video generation/modification (vfx) from text

-[lucidrains](https://github.com/lucidrains) is a workaholic on transformer implementations. we should scrape all the repos and index them. there are faster language models to train.
+[lucidrains](https://github.com/lucidrains) is a workaholic on transformer implementations. we should scrape all the repos and index them. there are [faster language models](https://github.com/lucidrains/memory-efficient-attention-pytorch) to train.

 -----